-Our goal is to provide a series of high quality, engaging field experiences that tie directly to the Utah State Core Standards and/or provide service learning opportunities throughout the school year.
+Bear River Charter provides a series of high-quality, engaging field experiences that tie directly to the Utah State Core Standards and provide service learning opportunities throughout the school year.

 We envision field experiences as an engaging tool to teach students the concepts and skills outlined in the Utah State Core Standards.
 Field experiences are not additional tasks or topics that teachers must design and deliver.
 Rather, field experiences are an integrating context for learning and reinforcing the subjects that are also taught in the classroom.
 Field experiences are simply a new kind of classroom.